 Catchment or catchment area: drainage basin—a topographically defined unit of land through which precipitation not evaporated or transpired flows through a common outlet to the ocean or other receiving body.
 Outside of North America, this term represents what North Americans refer to more generally as watershed (Hynes 1983).

 Detention: temporary storage of water.
 Below ground, soil water drainage by gravity is slowed, though not stopped, in macropores.
-Above ground, runoff is slowed by semipermeable means — most typically by routing through soil, but other means are possible.
+In fact, macropores are among the primary conduits for “preferential flow” through the soil profile.
+Above ground,, runoff is typically detained by snow, but may be slowed by other semipermeable means — most typically by routing through soil, but other means are possible.

 Ecohydrology: the science that “studies the interplay between water resources and ecosystems” (Daly and Porporato 2005)

 Emergence (-ent): “a process by which a [self-organizing] system of interacting elements acquires qualitatively new pattern and structure that cannot be understood simply as the superposition of the individual contributions.
 Although the term may suggest that something mysteriously or magically materializes within the system, this is not the case.
 The human mind is generally poor at predicting the properties of systems that consist of multiple components with complex, dynamic interactions.
 Thus, even if one has a full knowledge of the system’s elements and their mode of interaction, the collective properties of a selforganizing system often seem to arise unexpectedly.”
 (Camazine 2003) See self-organizing systems.